green122/angular-query/README.md

             }
         );
     // What if you need to chain the second request ?
     // What if you neeed to save data ?
+We have to add a lot of the similar logic
     // Caching ?